davidB/jme3_lib2repo/README.md

  group : com.jme3
  version: 3.0+2014-04-15
 ```
-Change `jmeRev` in jme3/build.gradle to use as other download than 2014-04-15 from http://updates.jmonkeyengine.org/stable/3.0/engine/ .
+Change `jmeRev` in jme3/build.gradle to use an other download than 2014-04-15 from http://updates.jmonkeyengine.org/stable/3.0/engine/ .

 # Limitations

-* I didn't port every thinks
+* I didn't port every libs.
-* *-sources.jar and *-javadoc.jar are not installed
+* *-sources.jar and *-javadoc.jar are not installed.
-* not tested a lot
+* not battle tested

 Pull Request welcome.